s-skwigelf/be-project/README.md

 # be-project
 Final year project

-The project is to build an AI-powered ATM system that implements card-less transactions for all.
+The project is to build an AI-powered 'Enhanced' ATM system that implements card-less transactions for all.
 A QR code will be used for the purpose of authentication, replacing our EMV-chip cards.
 A facial recognition system will be responsible to complete the authentication phase.
 A neural network will be deployed that will help against face presentation attacks.